 There are specific time limitations for filing lawsuits.
 In Missouri, for example, the statute of limitations for a personal injury claim, like a car accident, is five years.
 That means if you do not file your case within five years, you cannot file a claim.
 Notably, in Missouri the statute of limitations applicable to wrongful death claims is even shorter, providing only three years within which all such claims must be filed.
 In Illinois, on the other hand, the statute of limitations for personal injury claims is two years.
 Beyond this general guidance, there are various other limitations periods that may also affect your claim.

-While statutes of limitations confine the time periods within which accident victims must bring their claims, there are other general common sense rules that surround the time within which one must act on their claim.
+While statutes of limitations confine the time periods within which accident victims must bring their claims, there are other general common-sense rules that surround the time within which one must act on their claim.
 Simply put, where injury victims are not diligent after their accident, they damage their claim.
 For example, if you do not contact your insurance company after a crash, if you fail to get medical attention following a crash, and/or if you do not act fast to pursue your claim, your claim suffers.
-Waiting to act can result in hardships up to and including the following: inability to locate key witnesses, inability to investigate the scene of the accident, inability to identify photographs, inability to document incident or injuries, and inability to refute the other driver’s inaccurate testimony.
+Waiting to act can result in hardships up to and including the following: inability to locate key witnesses, inability to investigate the scene of the accident, inability to identify photographs, inability to document incidents or injuries, and inability to refute the other driver’s inaccurate testimony.